nasa/openmct/docs/src/guide/index.md

 # Directives

-Open MCT Web defines several Angular directives that are intended for use both internally within the platform, and by plugins.
+Open MCT defines several Angular directives that are intended for use both internally within the platform, and by plugins.

 ## Before Unload

 The `mct-before-unload` directive is used to listen for (and prompt for user confirmation) of navigation changes in the browser.
-This includes reloading, following links out of Open MCT Web, or changing routes.
+This includes reloading, following links out of Open MCT, or changing routes.
 It is used to hook into both `onbeforeunload` event handling as well as route changes from within Angular.